railsware/js-routes/Readme.md

 jQuery.extend(window, Routes)
 ```

-### Alternative
+### Advantages over alternatives

 There are some alternatives available.
+Most of them has only basic feature and don't reach the level of quality I accept.
 Advantages of this one are:

 * Rails3 support
 * Rich options set